golang/website/go.dev/content/solutions/google/chrome.md

 disappear, users might notice a dramatic change in the speed of their page loads and the amount of data consumed while browsing the web.

-{{% backgroundQuote author="Sophie Chang" title="Software Engineer" %}}
+{{backgroundquote `
+  author: Sophie Chang
+  title: Software Engineer
+  quote: |
     Given that Go was a success for us, we plan to continue to use it where appropriate
-{{% /backgroundQuote %}}
+`}}

 When the Chrome engineering team started building the service, only a few members had comfort with Go.
 Most of the team was more familiar with C++, but